-An inter vivos trust is established during a person’s lifetime in order to manage certain assets or investments, and support beneficiaries such as family members.
-The objective of this type of trust is usually to provide an income for the beneficiaries; to provide funds for the housing, care, maintenance, education, general welfare, recuperation, health, entertainment or pleasure, or the advancement of the life of any beneficiary.
-It is also used to transfer assets to the capital beneficiaries (i.e. the beneficiaries who may receive trust assets and profit on the sale of trust assets) during both the lifetime, and upon the termination of the trust.
+An inter vivos trust is established during a person’s lifetime to manage certain assets or investments, and support beneficiaries such as family members.
+The objective of this type of trust is usually to provide an income for the beneficiaries; to provide funds for housing, care, maintenance, education, general welfare, recuperation, health, entertainment or pleasure, or the advancement of the life of any beneficiary.
+It is also used to transfer assets to the capital beneficiaries (i.e. the beneficiaries who may receive trust assets and profit on the sale of trust assets) during both the lifetime and upon the termination of the trust.

 These trusts can be structured as either vested or discretionary inter vivos trusts.

-Inter vivos trusts are ideal for keeping growth assets (shares, properties and alternative investments) out of your estate and are superb mediums to limit Estate Duty and to protect assets from generation to generation.
+Inter vivos trusts are ideal for keeping growth assets (shares, properties, and alternative investments) out of your estate and are superb mediums to limit Estate Duty and to protect assets from generation to generation.